 Skokie Lagoons FPCC Volunteers

 We work on habitat restoration in the Skokie Lagoons, part of the Forest Preserves of Cook County.
-Our regular workday is the second Saturday of each month; work is canceled only by lightning or heavy downpours.
+Our regular workday is the first Saturday of each month; work is canceled only by lightning or heavy downpours.
 Read the Workday FAQ (above) or write firstname.lastname@example.org for more information.

 What’s this all about?